 How Much Should You Spend?

-If you decide to go ahead and buy a treadmill be prepared to spend good money.
+If you decide to go ahead and buy a treadmill, then be prepared to spend good money.
 A cheaper treadmill can be a false economy and you get what you pay for in this market.
 A basic machine may not provide you with the features that will maintain your interest and therefore keep you training.

 If you spend more you will get extras such as heart monitors, running programs, stopwatches and tilting surfaces for hill running.